Pilladian/link-stealing-attack/GraphSAGE/Results.md

 | Dropout       | 0.5

 #### Dataset
-The dataset currently depends on the dataset the target model used.
+The dataset currently depends on the one the target model used.
 It is generated in the following way:

 ```py
 set = test_subset of the dataset used for training the target model